 In this work, we introduce an analytic approach, based on the machinery of the integrable operator formalism in random matrices and random partitions to study the universal features in the phase structure of gauge theories.
 The techniques from random partitions and their asymptotics provide a natural framework for study of the dynamics of the gauge theory.
 Having obtained an alternative formulation of the generic unitary matrix model based on the Schur partition, i.e. a random partition obeying the Schur measure [9], in this paper, we apply this machinery in the asymptotic analysis of the supersymmetric indices and their unitary matrix integrals, and explore the thermodynamics of the gauge theory and the phase structure.
 We study the finite and large N asymptotics and associated phase structure of the unitary matrix models, mainly the generalized GWW model.
 Our results include computation of the partition function of the generic unitary matrix model which have wide applications in gauge theories.
+The generating functions for the supersymmetric indices of the gauge theory such as superconformal index are often represented in terms of the unitary matrix integrals with double trace potential.
+In the limit of weak interactions between the eigenvalues, they can be approximated by the matrix models with the singletrace potential, i.e. the generalized Gross-Witten-Wadia model.
 We aim to shed light on the implications of the universality for the phase structure of the gauge theory.
 In fact, one can imagine that the fluctuations of the random partitions in the bulk or at the edges explain a possible phase transition in the associated gauge theories.
-The generating function of the indices and their matrix integrals can be represented in terms of the Fredholm determinants.
+The generating function of the indices and their matrix integrals in the large N limit can be represented in terms of the Fredholm determinants.
 The asymptotic analysis of the Fredholm determinants and emergence of the Tracy-Widom (TW) distribution explain the phase structure of the gauge theories.